 Not ideal for: Non-technical users, anyone using Mac/Linux, anyone needing automatic sync, or anyone using iCloud.

-Native ICS Subscriptions — The DIY option (free)
+Native ICS Subscriptions — DIY option (free)

 Price: Free (built into all calendar apps)

 How it works: Subscribe to a calendar URL (ICS/webcal) in Google Calendar, Outlook, or iCloud.
-No account creation or login required—just a URL.
+No account creation or login required, just a URL.

 Setup process: Copy a calendar’s public ICS URL, paste it into your other calendar app’s “Add from URL” field.
-Done.
 Takes 1–2 minutes.

 Example workflow: Your friend shares their Google Calendar via an ICS URL.
 You add it to Outlook.
 Outlook downloads the calendar’s events and checks for updates every 24 hours.
 If your friend adds a new event, you might not see it for up to 24 hours.